Elonmarket/Elonmarket/docs/PROJECT_OVERVIEW.md

 ## 🔁 Automated Round Lifecycle

 1. **Round Creation:** The Admin creates a round, defining the prediction window and the vote lock time.
-2. **Voting Phase:** Users with eligible $MUX token balances cast their predictions.
+2. **Voting Phase:** Users with eligible $EMARKET token balances cast their predictions.
 3. **Vote Locking:** A specific time before the window opens (e.g., 60 mins), voting is automatically disabled to ensure fairness.
 4. **Monitoring Phase:** The system starts scanning for Elon's posts.
 5. **Resolution:**